next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 NexT also integrates some plugins for MathJax and KaTeX.
 You can easily configure them by setting the CDN URLs.

-`mhchem` is a third-party extension for MathJax, it's a tool for writing beautiful chemical equations easily.
+All extensions of MathJax are loaded automatically.
+For example, `mhchem` is a tool for writing beautiful chemical equations easily.
+It implements the `\ce` and `\pu` chemical equation macros of the LaTeX mhchem package.
 More infomation: [MathJax/mhchem Manual](https://mhchem.github.io/MathJax-mhchem/).

 Copy-tex extension for KaTeX modifes the copy/paste behavior in any browser supporting the Clipboard API so that, when selecting and copying whole KaTeX-rendered elements, the text content of the resulting clipboard renders KaTeX elements as their LaTeX source surrounded by specified delimiters.
 More infomation: [Copy-tex extension](https://github.com/KaTeX/KaTeX/tree/master/contrib/copy-tex).

 ### Examples

 {% note info %}
-For examples below (and for all other examples in this domain) NexT uses `hexo-renderer-marked` renderer with `mathjax` engine.
+The following examples are rendered by `hexo-renderer-marked` with `mathjax` engine.
 {% endnote %}

 {% note danger %}